 Isabel Marant – a luxury fashion label founded by its namesake in 1995 – is filled with refined, easy to style wardrobe heroes.
 In other words, it’s a brand for those who want to make an effort to look like they never make too much effort – they simply wake up looking flawless.
 We certainly see the appeal.

 While most French brands focus on encapsulating Parisian chic, Simon Porte Jacquemus seeks inspiration from the provincial towns of Southern France whilst designing collections for his eponymous label.
 Most specifically, he’s influenced by the areas surrounding his hometown of Salon-de-Provence, a commune located just outside of Marseille.
 The outcome?
-A rustic cool fits paired well crafted, colourful accessories.
+A rustic cool fits paired well crafted, colorful accessories.

 Thanks to its founder Manfred Theirry Mugler, Mugler was the moment during the late 20th Century; now, on account of Casey Cadwallader, Mugler is the moment once again.
 Sexy, dramatic, futuristic, powerful and invariably suave, it’s easy to understand why the brand continues to capture the imagination of millions, decades after it was established.